UKTV: Scripps Networks Interactive acquisition

 Virgin Media were in talks, with a number of interested parties, to sell its 50% stake in UKTV.
-Bidders included Scripps Networks Interactive (a spin-off of the E. W. Scripps Company's cable television networks and online assets), Discovery Communications, ITV plc, and Channel 4.
+Bidders included Scripps Networks Interactive (a spin-off of the E. W. Scripps Company's cable television networks and online assets), Discovery Communications, ITV and Channel 4.
 Channel 4 was the least interested party, and Discovery had made offers that had been rejected.
 BSkyB was also said to be interested.
 BBC Worldwide held first refusal rights and could exercise control over who bought the stake.

-On 15 August 2011, Virgin Media agreed to sell its 50% stake UKTV to Scripps Networks Interactive in a deal worth £339m.
+On 15 August 2011, Virgin Media agreed to sell its 50% stake in UKTV to Scripps Networks Interactive in a deal worth £339m.
 Scripps paid £239m in cash, and about £100m to acquire the outstanding preferred stock and debt owed by UKTV to Virgin Media.
 Completion of the transaction was contingent on regulatory approvals in Ireland and Jersey, which was received on 3 October 2011.
 Related to the transaction, Scripps Networks Interactive and BBC Worldwide negotiated an agreement whereby, after completion, BBC Worldwide would have the option, via a combination of cash and a package of digital rights for UKTV, to increase its shareholding from 50 percent to a maximum of 60 percent.
 Scripps Networks Interactive's existing voting rights and board representation would be unaffected by this proposed arrangement, which would be subject to BBC Executive and BBC Trust approvals.